Red Force (roller coaster): Ride experience

-Once the train leaves the station, it is accelerated by linear synchronous motors from zero to 180. km/h in 5 seconds.
-The train then ascends a 112 m tall top hat, twisting 90 degrees to the right.
+Once the train leaves the station, it is accelerated by linear synchronous motors from 0 to 180. km/h in 5 seconds.
+The train then ascends a 112 m tall top hat, twisting 90 degrees to the left.
 Once the train goes over the top hat, it descends back down, again twisting 90 degrees to the left.
 This sends the train travelling parallel to the launch track but in the opposite direction.
 The train then enters a flat brake run and then ascends a small airtime hill before entering the final set of brakes.

 Trains

-Red Force's trains have three cars each.
-Each car seats four riders, allowing a total of 12 riders per train.
+Red Force has two trains with three cars per train.
+Each train is divided in six rows, each able to accommodate two riders.
+Each car seats four riders, allowing a total of twelve riders per train.
 The ride can accommodate approximately 1,200 riders per hour.

 Track

 The steel track of Red Force is approximately 880 m long and 112 m tall.
 The track is dark grey and the supports are red.